Table of Contents

-The amount of relief is set by a part called a truss rod.
+The amount of space or neck relief is set by a part called a truss rod.
 This is installed into a channel in the neck and mounted at both ends.
 The truss rod is usually made of steel, but other materials are used in some instances.

 When your strings are tightened, they pull the neck into a bow.
 The tension would eventually make the guitar unplayable if there was not a truss rod.
-It is the force of the rod that compensates for the tension and sets the bow or relief.
+It’s the force of the rod that compensates for the tension and sets the bow or relief.

 Have you ever noticed the small cover on your headstock above the nut?
 Underneath is an adjustment for your truss rod.
 Now there are many types and ways they are mounted, especially between instruments.
 But the idea is the same.

-Some guitars have a neck that looks straight and others not so much.
+Some guitars have a neck that looks straight and others do not.
 There are many factors that need to be considered.
 For example, the condition and setting of other parts of the guitar.

 A properly set up guitar will look pretty straight, but will still have a slight bow.
 If the neck was perfectly straight, the chance of developing fret buzz is greater.
 So you should always expect to see a slight relief or bow for optimal results.
 A good guitar technician will know what to look for when setting up your instrument.